We provide financial support to participants on Approach Social Work, including our year one bursary, year two and three salary and other assistance.

 Become a senior practitioner

-Move into a leadership role
+Move into leadership

 Through Approach Social Work you will become a fully qualified social worker, register with Social Work England and receive a master’s degree with Lancaster University in Advanced Relationship Based Social Work Practice with Children and Families.